hluk/infinitecopy/README.md

-InfiniteCopy is clipboard manager designed to run both desktop and mobile devices.
+InfiniteCopy is simple cross-platform clipboard manager.

-The application is in early stage of development.

 # Install and Run